 Culture & Research Philosophy

-Our interdisciplinary team works at the frontier of natural language processing and human-computer interaction, guided by curiosity and scientific rigor:
+Our interdisciplinary team works at the frontier of natural language processing and human-computer interaction and its intersection, guided by curiosity and scientific rigor:

 - Experimental: Conduct reproducible experiments that advance fundamental understanding.